Ashippun Lake to Ski Slide Road:

 What we liked:

 We always like connecting to or fro one body of water to another.
 When a lake itself is involved, the feeling is even more prominent (let’s face it: more often than not, when it comes to river confluences, the effect is pretty subdued and is hardly discernible from an island splitting the main channel of a single river to one river entering another).
 What made the very beginning of this trip especially venturesome and fun was following the outlet from Ashippun Lake to… somewhere – somewhere, it was to be hoped, that would eventually connect to the Ashippun River itself.
+It all made sense on paper, but we had no idea what the actual reality would be.

 What we didn’t like:

 Quite simply, the obstructions.
-There are just too many down trees and logjams and too many annoying strainers that need to be portaged to make this trip worthwhile.
+There are just too many downed trees and logjams and too many annoying strainers that need to be portaged to make this trip worthwhile.
 We paddled 7.5 miles and had to portage twice around human-made structures and at least four other times around natural obstructions.
 That’s a lot of baggage for little reward.
 Add to that the slow lake effect of the dam and this trip took on a grumpy tone shortly after its initial charm.

 If we did this trip again: